brlin-tw/mazu-editor-snap/README.md

 # mazu-editor-snap
 Unofficial Snap Packaging for Mazu Editor

-As the packaging is now contributed to the upstream this repository is no longer actively maintained and is only served as a reference purpose.
+As the packaging is now [contributed to the upstream](https://github.com/jserv/mazu-editor/blob/master/snap/snapcraft.yaml) this repository is no longer actively maintained and is now only served as a reference purpose.